-- 1) Attendance at recitals in accordance with requirements set by the music faculty. - 2) Attendance at and participation in music convocation and the regular repertoire classes supportive of the applied major field. - 3) Participation in one appropriate ensemble, possibly two, during each semester in residence.
-Consult the Music Student Handbook, available in the music office, for more detailed information. - 4) Demonstration of proficiency in piano at the levels required for the various degrees. - 5) Substitutions in the prescribed courses of study may be permitted only by approval of the Director of the School of Music. - 6) A minimum GPA of 2.0, with no more than 1 course unit of 'D' work in music and no more than 3 total units of 'D' work may be counted toward the degree. - 7) At least 11 course units of work counted toward a degree must be from upper division offerings (numbered 300 or higher) and at least four of these units must be in the major field or concentration.
-Refer to the Bachelor of Music Education section (page 130) for specific requirements for the degree.

-Bachelor of Music

-A minimum of 35 course units of credit are required for completion of the Bachelor of Music degree.
+2) Attendance at recitals in accordance with requirements set by the music faculty.

+3) Attendance at and participation in music convocation and the regular repertoire classes supportive of the applied major field.
+4) Participation in one appropriate ensemble, possibly two, during each semester in residence.
+Consult the School of Music Handbook for more detailed information.
+5) Demonstration of proficiency in piano at the levels required for the various degrees.

+6) Substitutions in the prescribed courses of study may be permitted only by approval of the Director of the School of Music.
+7) A minimum GPA of 2.0, with no more than 1 course unit of 'D' work in music and no more than 3 total units of 'D' work may be counted toward the degree.
+8) At least 11 course units of work counted toward a degree must be from upper division offerings (numbered 300 or higher) and at least four of these units must be in the major field or concentration.
+Refer to the Bachelor of Music Education section (page 116) for specific requirements for the degree.
+Bachelor of Music A minimum of 35 course units of credit are required for completion of the Bachelor of Music degree.
 Every BM degree candidate is required to complete one semester of 014x and six semesters of 015x.
-The other requirements for the BM degrees are as follows:

-1) Major Sequence in Piano Performance:
+The other requirements for the BM degrees are as follows: 1) Major Sequence in Piano Performance:

-A minimum of 26 course units in music to include:
+A minimum of 27 course units in music to include:

 A. Seven units of applied major study

-- B. 103, 104, 201, 202, 203, 204, 207, and 208 (six units) - C. One unit in music history and literature taken as a writing intensive course (W) selected from 353w, 354w, 355w, 356w, 357w - D. One additional unit in music history and literature selected from 353, 353w, 354, 354w, 355, 355w, 356, 356w, 357, 357w, 358, or 358w - E. One unit upper-division theory selected from 301, 302, and 309 - F. Fundamentals of Conducting, 227 - G. One semester of 14X - H. Six semesters of 15X - I. Two units accompanying, 31, or appropriate ensembles (one unit minimum in accompanying) - J. Three units of music electives (minimum) - K. One half unit applied minor study - L. Piano Pedagogy 366 and 367 - M. Keyboard Literature 360 and 361
+B. 103, 104, 201, 202, 203, 204, 207, and 208 (seven units)

+C. One unit in music history and literature taken as a writing intensive course (W) selected from 353w, 354w, 355w, 356w, 357w

+D. One additional unit in music history and literature selected from 353, 353w, 354, 354w, 355, 355w, 356, 356w, 357, 357w, 358, or 358w

+E. One unit upper-division theory selected from 301, 302, and 309

+- F. Fundamentals of Conducting, 227

+- G. One semester of 14X

+- H. Six semesters of 15X

+I. Two units accompanying, 31, or appropriate ensembles (one unit minimum in accompanying)

+- J. Three units of music electives (minimum)

+- K. One half unit applied minor study

+- L. Piano Pedagogy 366 and 367

+- M. Keyboard Literature 360 and 361

-2) Major Sequence in Classical Guitar Performance:
+2) Major Sequence in Vocal Performance: